awsdocs/aws-secrets-manager-docs/doc_source/configure-awsconfig-aggregator.md

-# Configuring AWS Config Multi\-Account Multi\-Region Data Aggregator for secrets management best practices<a name="configure-awsconfig-aggregator"></a>
+# Configure AWS Config Multi\-Account Multi\-Region Data Aggregator for secrets management best practices<a name="configure-awsconfig-aggregator"></a>

 You configure AWS Config Multi\-Account Multi\-Region Data Aggregator to review configurations of your secrets across all accounts and regions in your organization, and then review your secret configurations and compare to secrets management best practices\.